 \section{Abstract}

-Cross-modal optical--SAR (Synthetic Aperture Radar) registration is a bottleneck for disaster-response via remote sensing, yet modern image matchers are developed and benchmarked almost exclusively on natural-image domains.
-We evaluate twenty-four pretrained matcher families---in a zero-shot setting with no fine-tuning or domain adaptation on satellite or SAR data---on SpaceNet9 and two additional cross-modal benchmarks under a deterministic protocol with tiled large-image inference, robust geometric filtering, and tie-point-grounded metrics.
-Our results reveal asymmetric transfer---matchers with explicit cross-modal training do not uniformly outperform those without it.
-While XoFTR (trained for visible--thermal matching) and RoMa achieve the lowest reported mean error at $3.0$\,px on the labeled SpaceNet9 training scenes, RoMa achieves this \emph{without any cross-modal training}, and MatchAnything-ELoFTR ($3.4$\,px)---trained on synthetic cross-modal pairs---matches closely, suggesting (as a working hypothesis) that foundation-model features (DINOv2) may contribute to modality invariance that partially substitutes for explicit cross-modal supervision.
-3D-reconstruction matchers (MASt3R, DUSt3R), which are not designed for traditional 2D image matching, are highly protocol-sensitive and remain fragile under default settings.
-Deployment protocol choices (geometry model, tile size, inlier gating) shift accuracy by up to $33\times$ for a single matcher, sometimes exceeding the effect of swapping matchers entirely within the evaluated sweep---affine geometry alone reduces mean error from $12.34$ to $9.74$\,px.
-These findings inform both practical deployment of existing matchers and future matcher design for cross-modal satellite registration.
+Cross-modal optical--SAR (Synthetic Aperture Radar) registration is a bottleneck in remote-sensing disaster response.
+Modern image matchers are developed and benchmarked almost exclusively on natural-image domains.
+We evaluate twenty-four pretrained matcher configurations in a zero-shot setting, with no fine-tuning or domain adaptation on satellite or SAR data.
+The evaluation spans SpaceNet9 and two additional cross-modal benchmarks under a deterministic protocol that uses tiled large-image inference, robust geometric filtering, and tie-point-grounded metrics.
+Our results show uneven transfer: matchers with explicit cross-modal training do not uniformly outperform those without it.
+XoFTR (trained for visible--thermal matching) and RoMa achieve the lowest reported mean tie-point error at $3.0$\,px on the labeled SpaceNet9 training scenes.
+RoMa achieves this result \emph{without any cross-modal training}.
+MatchAnything-ELoFTR ($3.4$\,px), trained on synthetic cross-modal pairs, is close behind.
+XoFTR also runs roughly an order of magnitude faster than the RoMa family (${\approx}0.4$\,s vs.\ $5.0$\,s per pair).
+RoMa's performance is consistent with the hypothesis that frozen DINOv2 features confer robustness to large appearance shifts.
+Deployment protocol choices (geometry model, tile size, inlier gating) change mean error by up to $33\times$ for a single matcher.
+This shift can exceed the effect of swapping matchers within our evaluated protocol ablations.
+Affine geometry alone reduces mean error from $12.3$ to $9.7$\,px.